Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Conclusions

 \section{Conclusions}

-The Shifted Boundary Method (SBM) provides an elegant unfitted framework for isogeometric analysis but suffers from loss of optimal convergence under Neumann boundary conditions due to missing higher-order derivatives in the Taylor expansion.
-This work addresses this limitation by combining the SBM with Truncated Hierarchical B-splines (THB-splines) for the first time.
-The study was organized in three steps: \begin{enumerate} \item Implementation and Verification of local \( h \)-, \( p \)-, and \( k \)-refinement schemes for THB-splines within the SBM framework. \item Introduction of an enhanced shift operator and its evaluation for Dirichlet and Neumann boundary conditions, demonstrating improvements over the standard operator. \item Numerical assessment of accuracy, stability, and computational cost on trimmed benchmark problems. \end{enumerate}
+The Shifted Boundary Method (SBM) provides an unfitted framework for isogeometric analysis, but exhibits a reduction of the asymptotic convergence rate in the $L^2$-norm under Neumann boundary conditions due to the reduced admissible shift order for gradient quantities.
+In this work, the SBM is combined with locally refined THB-splines to investigate the effect of local refinement on the Neumann-induced boundary consistency error.
+In addition, an enhanced tensor-product shift operator is introduced and systematically compared to the standard operator.
+The study is structured in three steps: \begin{enumerate} \item Implementation and Verification of local \( h \)-, \( p \)-, and \( k \)-refinement schemes for THB-splines within the SBM framework. \item Introduction of an enhanced shift operator and its evaluation for Dirichlet and Neumann boundary conditions. \item Numerical assessment of accuracy, stability, and computational cost on trimmed benchmark problems. \end{enumerate}

-\textbf{Key findings:} \begin{itemize} \item The combination of SBM and THB-splines enables flexible and accurate treatment of trimmed geometries with local refinement. \item The enhanced shift operator, including mixed derivatives, leads to significantly more stable convergence for Dirichlet problems. \item Local refinement mitigates the accuracy loss typically observed for Neumann conditions. \item \( p \)-refinement achieves the best accuracy-to-cost ratio, while \( k \)-refinement provides the highest overall accuracy and stability at higher computational cost. \item None of the refinement techniques fully restores optimal convergence for Neumann conditions, but all improve accuracy and extend the range over which convergence remains close to optimal. \end{itemize}

-Future work will focus on combining multiple refinement levels and developing heuristics for determining how many levels are necessary to recover optimal convergence down to a given element size.
-Additionally, fully resolving the Neumann limitation may require direct integration over the true cut cells, as recently proposed in \cite{collins2025gap}, and combining this with THB-splines could further enhance accuracy and stability.